-10 The subcommittee rejected language that would limit the protection of financial accounts to those accounts that were personal; to active accounts; and to asset accounts.
-The subcommittee concluded that the risk of identity theft was significant with respect to any financial account number available over the internet.

-11 Ed Cooper suggests that financial account numbers be grouped with social security numbers and tax identification numbers, as all of these numbers are to be redacted in the same way - leaving only the last four numbers.
-Dan Capra suggests that financial account numbers be left to treatment by a separate subclause.
-Financial account numbers are different conceptually from social security and tax identification numbers, and including a separate subclause arguably provides a useful emphasis.

-12 The redaction requirement for home addresses is to be included, if at all, only in the Criminal rule.
-See note 7.

-- (c) Reference List.
+(c) Reference List.
 A filing that contains information redacted under (a) may be filed together with a reference list that identifies each item of redacted information and specifies an appropriate identifier that uniquely corresponds to each item of redacted information listed.
 The reference list must be filed under seal and may be amended as of right.
-Any references in the case to an identifier included in the reference list will be construed to refer to the corresponding item of information.14 - (d) Exemptions from the Redaction Requirement.
-The redaction requirement of Rule [] (a) does not apply to the following: - (1) in a civil or criminal forfeiture proceeding, a financial-account number that identifies the property alleged to be subject to forfeiture; - (2) the record of an administrative-agency proceeding;15 - (3) the official record of a state-court proceeding in an action removed to federal court; 16 - (4) the record of a court or tribunal whose decision is being reviewed, if that record was not subject to (a) when originally filed;17 [and] - [(5) a filing made in an actions brought under 28 U.S.C. section 2241, section prohibit the disclosure of the document to the parties, their counsel, their agents, law enforcement officers, and triers of fact, nor the disclosure by those persons when appropriate to the performance of their official duties.
+Any references in the case to an identifier included in the reference list will be construed to refer to the corresponding item of information.

+(d) Exemptions from the Redaction Requirement.
+The redaction requirement of Rule [] (a) does not apply to the following:

+(1) in a civil or criminal forfeiture proceeding, a financial-account number that identifies the property alleged to be subject to forfeiture;

+(2) the record of an administrative-agency proceeding;

+(3) the official record of a state-court proceeding in an action removed to federal court; $^{16}$

+(4) the record of a court or tribunal whose decision is being reviewed, if that record was not subject to (a) when originally filed; [and]

+[(5) a filing made in an actions brought under 28 U.S.C. section 2241, section

-14 This language tracks the amendment to the E-Government Act that permits the filing of a registry list as an alternative to an unredacted document under seal.
+This language tracks the amendment to the E-Government Act that permits the filing of a registry list as an alternative to an unredacted document under seal.

-15 Ed Cooper questions whether the term "administrative-agency" proceeding is broad enough to cover all of the kinds of administrative-type proceedings that should be exempt from the redaction requirements.
+Ed Cooper questions whether the term "administrative-agency" proceeding is broad enough to cover all of the kinds of administrative-type proceedings that should be exempt from the redaction requirements.

-16 The subcommittee rejected an exception for "a certified copy of a document filed with the court."
+The subcommittee rejected an exception for "a certified copy of a document filed with the court."
 The subcommittee determined that a redaction could be indicated on a certified copy where necessary to protect an identifier.

-17 Some subcommittee members suggested that the exemption apply to "the records of a court or tribunal whose decision is being reviewed, if those records were not subject to subdivision (a) of this rule when originally created."
+Some subcommittee members suggested that the exemption apply to "the records of a court or tribunal whose decision is being reviewed, if those records were not subject to subdivision (a) of this rule when originally created."